 - Would you be willing to talk to these professionals before and/or after the evaluation process?

 Find out steps to take if you’re not satisfied with a private evaluation.
-Watch a video that shows what happens in a dyslexia evaluation.
-And learn about types of tests used to diagnose different learning and thinking differences.
+And watch a video that shows what happens in a dyslexia evaluation.

 Tell us what interests you